Today Ryan Faloona and Johnathan Mallard discuss how to use Bollinger Bands in Benzinga Pro for trading and what type of signals they produce.

 Reading Bollinger Bands

-If you are someone who may be new to learning about Bollinger Bands, you may not even know what you’re looking at.
-To begin, the Bollinger Band indicator is contained within the two yellow lines. so, that shaded area within those two yellow lines is what you’ll generally use to make trading decisions.
+If you are someone who may be new to learning about Bollinger Bands, you might not even know what you’re looking at.
+To get started, the Bollinger Band indicator is contained within the two yellow lines. so, that shaded area within those two yellow lines is what you’ll generally use to make trading decisions.
 This shaded area is referred to as the “channel.”
 The red and yellow lines in the middle are great for indicating when to exit and enter trades, as well as, where to set your stop-loss.

 The red line represents the moving average.
 If you were to click on the cogwheel for this particular indicator you can see the inputs affecting this.

-So, what does this all mean?
+Ok, but what does this all mean?
 In practice, a Bollinger Band indicator expands much more rapidly than it would on a Keltner Channel, in terms of period of volatility.

 Using recent Apple activity as an example, when you see price action moving back and forth as such, using the Bollinger Band indicator may not be your best tool for determining a valuable trade.